Two wheeler tyres – Different types, pros & cons

 1. Street Tyres

-Street motorcycle tyres are designed primarily for durability and reliability on paved roads.
-They typically have smooth tread patterns with diagonal grooves to channel water away, preventing hydroplaning.
+Street motorcycle tyres are designed to provide two key advantages: durability for long-term use and reliability on paved roads.
+Smooth tread patterns with diagonal grooves enhance water dispersion and reduce the risk of hydroplaning.

 Pros of Street Tyres